-This one day workshop is designed for new entrants to the training field; for those involved in the day-to-day operation of training programmes and also for those who are expected to support the training function.
-The workshop gives an overview of the training function so that better administrative and logistical support can be given.
-It is rich in case study discussions which covers training needs analysis to organising a training event.
+This workshop gives an overview of the training function so that better administrative and logistical support can be given to the training function.
+It is rich in case studies covering training needs analysis to organising a training event.

 • Acquire an overview of the training function, roles, policy, processes and system.

 • Gain a headstart and experience the considerations in planning and organising a training programme.